 Students with a full year abroad as a compulsory part of their degree

-Home/EU and Islands students will be required to pay a year abroad course fee of 15% of the full course fee that applies in that year.
+Home/Republic of Ireland and Islands students will be required to pay a year abroad course fee of 15% of the full course fee that applies in that year.
 Overseas students will be charged a reduced rate of course fee for their year abroad.
 Visit the Year Abroad Fees page for further information on fee rates.

 Changes to Fees and Charges